10 Nail Problems You Need to Know About

 8) White Nails with a Strip of Pink

-Known as Terry’s nails, symptoms of this nail problem appears most white with a narrow pink strip at the top of the nail.
-Although this problem may be a result of aging, it may be alarm that a more serious health concern is lurking.
+Known as Terry’s nails, symptoms of this nail problem appear most white with a narrow pink strip at the top of the nail.
+Although this problem may be a result of aging, it may be an alarm that a more serious health concern is lurking.

 Nutrient Deficiencies: A general need for increased nutrient intake is especially associated with elderly individuals with symptoms of Terry’s nails.